JohnAustinDev/osis-converters/ReadMe.md

 These xulsword specific .conf file entries may be inluded:

+* `KeySort = AaBbDdEeFfGgHhIijKkLlMmNnOoPpQqRrSsTtUuVvXxYyZz[Gʻ][gʻ][Sh][sh][Ch][ch][ng]ʻʼ{\\[}{\(}{\\{}`
-* `LangSortOrder = AaBbCcDdEe...` Is used by xulsword to sort the keys of a dictionary/glossary in original alphabetical order.
+Is used by xulsword to sort the keys of a dictionary/glossary in any desired order by character collation.
+Square brackets are used to separate any arbitrary JDK 1.4 case sensitive regular expressions which are to be treated as single characters during the sort comparison.
+Likewise, curly brackets should be used around any similar regular expression(s) which are to be ignored during the sort comparison.
+Every other square or curly bracket (including those within regular expressions) must be escaped by backslash.
 * `AudioCode = SOMECODE` Sometimes multiple modules will use the same audio files, such as when a translation has multiple modules with different scripts.
 This allows all these modules to reference the same